K-8 Memory Work for the Secular Homeschool

 The current edition is meant for busy secular homeschoolers who want a short and sweet guide to memory work for grades K-8.
 I have simplified and streamlined the book to focus on the must-know material that will give students the greatest return on their time investment.
 While I still wouldn’t expect students to memorize every last selection in the book, most students could easily master the bulk of the material before high school.

 The new Living Memory, 101 Poems, and the forthcoming oratory anthology will make up a complete memory work program.
+You can also find memory work for geography, grammar, composition, and literature in the various levels of my world literature program, Exploring the World through Story.

 Where can I find a copy of the old edition?